psyplot/psyplot.github.io/_pages/home.md

 [repositories on Github][github], or transform your code-snippets into formatoptions if you post them in a new [issue][issues].

-If you're just looking for a specific feature, please, do not hessitate to get in touch with the psyplot developers via one of the following channels:

-- Create an issue at the [bug tracker][issues]
-- Chat with the developers [on gitter][gitter]
-- Subscribe to the [mailing list][mailing list] and ask for support

 We kindly ask you to adhere to the [code of conduct][coc].
 Feel free to checkout our [contribution guide][contrib] for more information, and a guide about good bug reports.